hex0punk/tenago/README.md

 ## Why?

 1) To learn and practice Go
 2) There a multiple questions that I cannot answer using the Tenable.io GUI alone.
-Because of that, this projects consists not just of the API but a command utility that allows users to perform multiple queries that, with the interface alone, would require multiple manual steps.
+Because of that, this projects consists not just of the API alone but also a command utility that allows users to perform multiple queries that, with the UI interface alone, would require multiple manual steps.

 ## Usage
 Run the application without argument or use the `-h` flag to get usage information.